 SOLUTION: Implement an underlying data solution

-Jet Enterprise from Jet Reports gives you the right structure to take advantage of Power BI’s powerful visualization tools, using easy to access, organized data cubes to prepare the data first.
+Jet Analytics gives you the right structure to take advantage of Power BI’s powerful visualization tools, using easy to access, organized data cubes to prepare the data first.
 With all your data in one place, it removes the needs for joins or locks and uses links instead.
-A process that would take upwards of 2 days only takes a half hour with Jet Enterprise, and any typical user can do it themselves.
+A process that would take upwards of 2 days only takes a half hour with Jet Analytics, and any typical user can do it themselves.

 Help your Dynamics AX users become more self-sufficient with a reporting and analytics tool designed for ease and reliability.
 Jet Reports for Dynamics AX is a simple, flexible self-service reporting tool that gives every employee in your organization the ability to create and share financial and operational reports directly inside Excel.